 - Failure to disclose defects

 - Quiet title actions (a lawsuit to remove a lien from your property)

 - Wills and trusts

-For purchasers of residential real estate, we meticulously review your contract, make appropriate modifications to your contract that will be most beneficial to you, and otherwise focus our efforts on contractual matters dealing with the sale of your existing real property (if applicable), financing and home inspections aspects of the transaction.
+For purchasers of residential and commercial real estate, we meticulously review your contract, make appropriate modifications to your contract that will be most beneficial to you, and otherwise focus our efforts on contractual matters dealing with the sale of your existing real property (if applicable), financing, due diligence, and home or other inspection aspects of the transaction.
 Our goal with all buyers is to protect your rights and interests as well as all unsatisfied contract contingencies, including:

 - Mortgage contingencies.
 This contingency makes the sale dependent on your ability to obtain a mortgage.
 If you are unable to gain approval for a mortgage, you have no contractual obligation to purchase the property.

-- Home Inspection contingencies.
+- Home or other property inspection contingencies.
 This contingency makes the sale dependent on your satisfaction with the condition of the home.
-If your inspection reveals material defects that are unacceptable to you and that the seller will not remedy, you do not have to complete the closing or purchase the property
+If your inspection reveals material defects that are unacceptable to you and that the seller will not remedy, you do not have to complete the closing or purchase the property.

 - Home sale contingencies, if applicable.
 Under this contingency, your obligation to purchase the new property is dependent upon your ability to sell your existing home.
 If you cannot sell your existing home, you do not have to close on the new house.